Samsung/tizen-docs/docs/application/native/get-started/wearable-widget/first-app-widget.md

        > **Note**
        >
-       > The `tizen-manifest.xml` file must conform to both the XML file format and the Tizen native application specification requirements.
+       > The `tizen-manifest.xml` file must conform to both the XML file format and the Tizen Native application specification requirements.
 Editing the file in the **Source** tab is intended for advanced users only.

 3. To save any changes, in the Tizen Studio menu, select **File \> Save All**.